 The "big, magestic" douglas-fir,

-Before the murdered homecoming queen, the cherry pie, or the menacing doppelgängers of the Black Lodge, FBI Special Agent Dale Cooper drove into Twin Peaks, Washington, and fell in love with the “big, majestic” Douglas-fir.
+Before the murdered homecoming queen, the cherry pie, or the menacing doppelgängers of the Black Lodge, FBI Special Agent Dale Cooper drove into Twin Peaks, Washington, and fell in love with what he ecstatically called the “big, majestic” Douglas-fir.
 This beautiful conifer is one of the three tallest trees in North America, after the two species of Sequoia, with some reaching nearly 400’ in height and a life span beyond 750 years.
 Trees harvested before reaching these impressive heights provide most of the wood for the construction industry, as the wood is noted for its load-bearing strength.
 Its fast growth rate also makes it valuable to the Christmas tree industry.

 Since its discovery, the tree has endured a dizzying taxonomic history.
 To begin with, Douglas-fir is not a fir tree (the genus Abies), as the hyphen in the name implies.
 It is in the genus Pseudotsuga, from the Latin “pseudo”, or “false”, and the Japanese “tsuga”, or “hemlock”, so it is not a hemlock, either.
 The path to its current scientific name has been a winding one.
 In 1803, it was Pinus taxifolia, “taxifolia” meaning with leaves similar to a yew (genus Taxus).
 In 1833, it was Abies douglasii; Pseudotsuga douglasii, in 1867; Pseudotsuga taxifolia; in 1889; and finally Pseudotsuga menziesii, in 1950.
 This is by no means a complete list.1